A Connecticut Nonprofit Organization dedicated to helping our first responders and veterans.

 Phyllis thoroughly enjoys serving as a Clinical Supervisor for Bachelor's and Master's level student clinicians.
 She is also passionately dedicated to facilitating numerous peer support, critical incident stress management, mental health, trauma and addictions trainings throughout the country.
 Phyllis remains diligently focused in promoting the growth of a rich and extensive resource network to serve public safety first responders, military personnel and their families throughout the country.

-Phyllis loves spending time with her family and friends, being outdoors, listening to music and comedy and playing with the family German shepherd and two cats!
+Phyllis loves spending time with her husband who is an Army veteran and retired 28 year law enforcement officer, her three great daughters, friends, being outdoors, listening to music and comedy and playing with the family German shepherd and two cats!

 20190721_182453.jpg